Toledot: Genesis chapter 26

-Genesis chapter 27–28
+Genesis chapters 27–28

-In Genesis 27–28, Jacob receives three blessings: (1) by Isaac when Jacob is disguised as Esau in Genesis 27:28–29, (2) by Isaac when Jacob is departing for Haran in Genesis 28:3–4, and (3) by God in Jacob's dream at Bethel in Genesis 28:13–15.
+In Genesis 27–28, Jacob receives three blessings: (1) from Isaac, when Jacob is disguised as Esau in Genesis 27:28–29, (2) from Isaac again when Jacob is departing for Haran in Genesis 28:3–4, and (3) from God, in his dream at Bethel in Genesis 28:13–15.
 Whereas the first blessing is one of material wellbeing and dominance, only the second and third blessings convey fertility and the Land of Israel.
-The first and the third blessings explicitly designate Jacob as the conveyor of blessing, although arguably the second blessing does that as well by giving Jacob "the blessing of Abraham."
+The first and the third blessings explicitly designate Jacob as the conveyor of blessing, although arguably the second blessing does that as well by giving Jacob "the blessing of Abraham".
 (See Genesis 12:2–3.)
-Only the third blessing promises God's Presence with Jacob.
+Only the third blessing promises God's presence with Jacob.